johnmackintosh/r-on-a-server/README.md

 # ~~Snakes on a Plane~~

+![image](https://user-images.githubusercontent.com/3278367/168334595-06c615b3-9b54-4c3e-9f71-50c14216f976.png)

 # R on a Server

-![image](https://user-images.githubusercontent.com/3278367/168334595-06c615b3-9b54-4c3e-9f71-50c14216f976.png)

-links relating to running R on a server
+# Links relating to running R on a server

 https://thedatalab.com/tech-blog/running-r-remotely-some-options-and-tips/